Dr Monika Bokori-Brown

 Research group links

-I am a molecular cell biologist by training but over the past four years my research has developed at the interface between physics and biology.
-This has enabled me to develop a unique set of skills required for a multi-disciplinary research career and coincided with first author publications in high impact journals, such as Nature Communications and the Journal of Biological Chemistry.
-Therefore, I have proven ability to carry out outstanding quality research in an inter-disciplinary setting.
+I am a molecular cell biologist by training but over the past six years my research has developed at the interface between Physics and Biology.
+This has enabled me to develop a unique set of skills required for a multi-disciplinary research career and coincided with first and last author publications in high impact journals, such as Nature Communications.

 My main research interest is to understand the molecular, cellular and biophysical aspects of protein-membrane interactions with a focus on membrane-active pore forming toxins (PFTs) produced by bacterial pathogens.
 My future research aims to address fundamental questions about the biophysical mechanism by which the host tissue is invaded by bacterial pathogens, an area of research that could have significant longer term implications for the prevention and treatment of bacterial infections.